 1 where property (i.e. ownership) in the goods has passed to the buyer and the buyer wrongfully refuses or neglects to pay for them, the seller may sue for the price of the goods, or damages (s 55);

 2 where the buyer wrongfully refuses to accept and pay for the goods, the seller may sue for damages (s 56(1)).

-Where there is an available market (see definition under “Damages available to the buyer”) for the goods, the amount of damages is the difference between the contract price and the market price at the time the goods ought to have been accepted.
-Thus the measure of damages will depend on market factors.
+Where there is an available market (see definition under “Damages available to the buyer”) for the goods, the amount of damages is the difference between the contract price and the market price at the time the goods ought to have been accepted; the amount of damages depends on market factors.

 If there is no available market, the measure of damages is in accordance with the normal rule (i.e. loss directly and naturally resulting in the ordinary course of events from the buyer’s breach of contract).
 This amount is also calculated according to market factors.

 If it is established that the seller can resell the goods for the same or a higher price, then no loss has been suffered and only a small amount of damages can be claimed for.
 The seller, however, may argue that two sales would have been made (i.e. in addition to selling the goods to you, they could have also sold the goods for the same or a higher price to a second person).